cuthbertLab/music21/music21/documentation/source/usersGuide/usersGuide_04_stream1.rst

     C
     F

-| What's happening here?
-What ``for thisNote in noteList:`` says is that
+What's happening here?
+What ``for thisNote in noteList:`` says is that Python should take each note in noteList in order and temporarily call that note "``thisNote``\ " (you could have it called anything you want;
-  Python should take each note in noteList in order and temporarily call that note "``thisNote``\ " (you could have it called anything you want; ``myNote``, ``n``, ``currentNote`` are all good names, but ``note`` is not because ``note`` is the name of a module).
+``myNote``, ``n``, ``currentNote`` are all good names, but ``note`` is not because ``note`` is the name of a module).
 Then the ":" at the end of the line indicates that everything that happens for a bit will apply to every ``Note`` in noteList one at a time.
 How does Python know when "a bit" is over?
-Simple: every line that is a part of the loop needs to be indented by putting in some spaces (I usually use four spaces or hit tab.
+Simple: every line that is a part of the loop needs to be indented by putting in some spaces.
+(I usually use four spaces or hit tab.
 Some people use two spaces.

-| Just be consistent).
+Just be consistent.)

 Loops don't save much time here, but imagine if noteList had dozens or hundreds of Notes in it?
 Then the ability to do something to each object